 The Hunt family removed to Vermillion County, Illinois in 1868 and returned to Randolph County in 1877.
 Union B. Hunt is recorded as taking part in farming pursuits during the summer months and attending school during the winter.
-In addition to farming, Hunt also worked in a tile factory, taught school, and also clerked in a general store.
-While engaged in these vocations, he also began studying law under Enos Watson of Winchester, Indiana and eventually formed a law partnership with him.
-In November 1891, Hunt married Randolph County native Mary Myrtle Hinshaw and together they had one daughter, Ethel (1893-1958).
+In addition to farming Hunt also was employed at a tile factory, taught school, and also clerked in a general store.
+While engaged in these vocations he began studying law under Enos Watson of Winchester, Indiana and eventually formed a law partnership with him.
+In November 1891 Hunt married Randolph County native Mary Myrtle Hinshaw with whom he had one daughter, Ethel (1893-1958).

 In 1898 Hunt was nominated by the Republican Party for the position of Secretary of the State of Indiana, defeating his Democratic opponent Samuel M. Rolston.
 Hunt officially took office in 1899 and his service is noted by the History of the Republican Party of Indiana, Volume One as one of honor, and he administered "the office with credit to himself and the State".
 Hunt was subsequently reelected to the Secretaryship in 1900 and continued to serve until 1902.
 The portrait of Hunt shown below was discovered in the History of the Republican Party of Indiana, published in 1899 while he was serving in the Indiana state government.